Demi-urge/menace_sandbox/CONTRIBUTING.md

 `bot_registry`, `data_bot`, and `selfcoding_manager` parameters and forward
 them to the decorator to ensure proper registration.
 Avoid instantiating new coding bots without this decorator.
+CI runs `python tools/find_unmanaged_bots.py` to ensure every bot class is managed.
+Run this script locally; it exits with a non-zero status if an unmanaged bot is found.

 ## Helper generation wrappers